KamilBugnoKrk/aux-router/README.md

 export default App
 ```

-- `componentName` - name of the component, the component will be rendered when the current path contains _(name/...)_.
+- `componentName` - name of the component, the component will be rendered when the current aux path contains _(name/...)_.
 You don't have to specify it if the AuxRoute is within a component that already uses AuxRoute
-- `componentValue` - value the component, the component will be rendered when the current path contains _(.../value)_
+- `componentValue` - value the component, the component will be rendered when the current aux path contains _(.../value)_
 - `component` - component to render

 ### AuxLink

-It is a component that is responsible for creating links in your application.
+It is a component that is responsible for creating links for aux path in your application.

 ```js
 import React from 'react'